BindBC/bindbc-bgfx/README.md

 **If you're using dynamic bindings**: you need to load bgfx with `loadBgfx()`.

-For most use cases, it's best to use BindBC-Loader's [error handling API](https://github.com/BindBC/bindbc-loader#error-handling) to see if there were any errors while loading the libraries.
+For most use cases, it's best to use BindBC-Loader's [error handling API](https://github.com/BindBC/bindbc-loader#error-handling) to see if there were any errors while loading the library.
 This information can be written to a log file before aborting the program.

 The load function will also return a member of the `LoadMsg` enum, which can be used for debugging: